Battle of the Bastards: At Winterfell

 Jon, Sansa, Tormund and Davos meet with Ramsay and his bannermen.
-Jon refuses Ramsay's offer to exchange Sansa for a pardon, and Ramsay declines Jon’s offer to settle the dispute in single combat.
+Jon refuses Ramsay's offer to exchange Sansa for a pardon, and Ramsay declines Jon's offer to settle the dispute in single combat, knowing he has 6,000 men versus the Starks' 2,400.
+Sansa assures Ramsay that he will die the next day.
 Ramsay gloats that he has starved his hounds in anticipation of feeding Jon and his advisors to them.
-Sansa assures Ramsay that he will die the next day.

 At camp, Sansa insists the Starks' army is too small and warns Jon not to underestimate Ramsay.
 Davos and Tormund discuss Stannis and Mance and acknowledge they may have previously served the wrong men.
 Davos discovers where Shireen was burned, and realizes she was killed by Melisandre.

 The armies gather outside Winterfell the next morning.
 Ramsay releases Rickon and has him run to Jon while shooting arrows at him.
 When Rickon is killed, an enraged Jon charges Ramsay's army, and the battle begins, leaving many dead and creating a wall of corpses.
 This wall allows the Bolton infantry to kettle the Stark forces while Smalljon prevents escape.
 Jon survives a trampling, but the Stark forces appear doomed.
 Suddenly a horn sounds in the distance, as the Knights of the Vale arrive led by Littlefinger and Sansa.
 They smash the Bolton army, bringing victory to the Starks, while Tormund kills Smalljon in the chaos.

 Ramsay retreats to Winterfell and orders the gates closed.
 After the giant Wun Wun destroys the gates and Stark loyalists overwhelm the garrison, Ramsay shoots Wun Wun in the eye with an arrow, killing him.
 Jon overpowers and beats Ramsay, but stops short of killing him upon seeing Sansa.
 Jon orders Ramsay imprisoned, and Winterfell returns to House Stark.

 Later, Sansa visits Ramsay, imprisoned in the kennels with his hounds.
 Sansa tells Ramsay that House Bolton will die with him, as he is the last male heir.
 Ramsay insists that his hounds will not turn on him, but Sansa reminds him that he has starved them.
 The hounds close in on a bloodied Ramsay as he slowly becomes horrified, and then devour him.
 Sansa walks away, smirking in satisfaction.